10 College Application Tips for Parents

 9. Maintain Open Communication

-Maintain open lines of communication with your student throughout the process.
+Don’t leave your student out in the rain.
+Make sure that you check in with them often throughout the process.
 Listen to their concerns, offer encouragement, and help them navigate challenges calmly.
-Being available to answer questions and share your experiences will create a supportive atmosphere where they feel confident seeking guidance.
+It’s easy to let things get out of hand, but being available to answer questions and share your experiences will create a supportive atmosphere where they feel confident seeking help.

 Sign up for our newsletter!